 A super income stream, also called a super pension or annuity, simply refers to regular periodic payments you receive from your super fund once you retire or satisfy a condition of release.

-Once you start a retirement income stream, minimum annual payments are calculated on your account balance at July 1 each year, multiplied by a percentage factor which increases as you age.
+Once you start a retirement income stream, minimum annual payments are calculated on your account balance at 1 July each year, multiplied by a percentage factor that increases as you age.

-The minimum amounts you can withdraw each financial year are set out in the table below.
-For example, someone aged 65-74 must withdraw 5% of their account balance each financial year.
-The percentage factor is set according to your age on July 1 in the financial year the pension is to be paid.
+The minimum amounts you can withdraw each financial year under the temporary arrangements are set out in the table below, alongside the previous rates.
+For example, someone aged 65–74 must withdraw 2.5% of their account balance this financial year (previously they had to withdraw 5%).
+The percentage factor is set according to your age on 1 July in the financial year the pension is to be paid.

 Source: SIS Act